baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 sudo umount /dev/sde1
 ```

-You should now be able to insert the cloded SD Card into a brand new Raspberry Pi and boot it up,
+You should now be able to insert the cloned SD Card into a brand new Raspberry Pi and boot it up,
 without any problems.
 But obviously, there are some things you may want to change on a cloned Raspberry Pi.
 For example, you should change the cloned Raspberry Pi’s host name,